Option to Purchase Membership Interest in LLC

 - Profits interests: An economic interest that offers the employee future profits of the business.

 It is important to consider how your LLC is structured and decide which type of equity interest makes the most sense for your business.
 If you need help with an option to purchase membership in LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.